When does field placement begin and end?

 Will I be placed with the target population of my choice?

-In the foundation year, the Placement Committee assigns your placement, which will not be in your preferred area of practice.
-The purpose of the foundation-year placement is to expand your knowledge base and offer you an area of learning that is different from your past experiences.
-However, in the concentration year, you can have a placement in your area of interest.
+In the first year, the Placement Committee assigns your placement based on your designated department.
+The purpose of the first-year placement is to expand your knowledge base and offer you an area of learning that may be different from your past experiences.
+However, in the second year, you will participate in selecting your own internship and have the opportunity to choose a placement in your department.

-Can I do an administrative placement in the foundation year?
+Can I do an administrative placement in the first year?

 How will I be notified where I have been placed?

 You will receive an email notification with the placement information and a request to contact your assigned agency for a pre-placement visit so you can begin satisfying the specific agency requirements.
+Some agencies may require an interview prior to placement confirmation.
 Please keep us informed of your current email and mailing addresses.

 What specific requirements must be completed prior to my starting the placement?

 Many field placement agencies require fingerprinting, criminal clearance and TB testing.
 Some agencies require proof of car insurance, a good driving record, a medical evaluation and/or drug testing.
+Cost of preplacement screening is student’s responsibility.
 You will be notified as to which of these your assigned field placement requires.